Britain sends Brexit ideas in 'non-papers' to Brussels | DW | 19.09.2019

 'Substance needs to be resolved'

-However, Irish Prime Minister Leo Varadkar told national broadcaster that "wide gaps" remained between Brussels and London — particularly on the question of the Northern Irish backstop.
+However, Irish Prime Minister Leo Varadkar told RTE, the Irish national broadcaster, that "wide gaps" remained between Brussels and London — particularly on the question of the Northern Irish backstop.

-Meanwhile, European Commissison President Jean-Claude Junckertold Britain's Sky News that he had no oppposition to dropping the backstop — provided that the UK government could provide a failsafe alternative.
+Meanwhile, European Commission President Jean-Claude Juncker told Britain's Sky News that he had no opposition to dropping the backstop — provided that the UK government could provide a failsafe alternative.

 Read more: France says 'non' to Brexit delay